USCCA Review [for 2024] | Written by a Firearms Attorney

 For members, the USCCA offers training, gear, industry partners, online communities, and more.

-USCCA has great legal coverage and so many extra resources, we think that it’s a good option for ccw insurance.
+USCCA has great legal coverage and so many extra resources, I think that it’s a good option for ccw insurance and better than most out there.

-For any concealed carry insurance option, we strongly recommend looking for three basic ccw insurance requirements:
+For any concealed carry insurance option, I strongly recommend looking for three basic ccw insurance requirements:

 USCCA has all three.
 We’ll cover each.

-We also like that they allow you to choose your own attorney – this is a big deal.
+I also like that they allow you to choose your own attorney – this is a big deal.
 Believe it or not, there are options for CCW insurance that require you to use the attorney they choose.
-We haven’t used them so we can’t possibly give an informed decision on the quality of their legal representation.
+I personally don’t like when that happens because you are powerless to choose, and who knows what level that attorney is…you’re at their mercy.
+But now, with USCCA, you can get recommendations from them, and choose whomever you please.

-Another thing that is important to us is getting paid up front.
+Another thing that is important to me is getting paid up front.

 Reimbursement might sound like it is just as good as money up front, however, most people don’t have the few hundred thousand dollars that might be required to cover the costs until reimbursement happens.